genericmoniker/blog/content/python-time-2025.md

 >
 > New in version 3.11.

-## Get the current time in the local timezone
+## Get the current time in the local time zone

 ```python
 from datetime import datetime